sanikovic-sergej/dotfiles/README.md

         - ripgrep [fzf in neovim]
             - also use fzf native since /** is neat
         - fd/fd-find needs ln -s $(which fdfind) /usr/bin/fd [on Ubuntu]
     - python3-venv [mason in neovim].
 Are you sure?
-Alot of optional in checkhealth
+A lot of optional in checkhealth
     - tmux, nvim, zsh, pipewire, alacritty [DUH!]
         - Theme
             - Tmux https://github.com/caiogondim/maglev